A YouTube guide to peacebuilding and nonviolence

 Together we deliver locally driven projects organised by community-based volunteers and trainers.
 The approach is adapted from the Quaker nonviolent training programme, Turning the Tide.

 Turning the Tide (TTT) is an approach that links peacebuilding with nonviolent campaigning.
 It seeks to equip and support people to address root causes of violence with nonviolent tools.
 TTT has four main programme pillars:

 Our partners recognise that while trauma recovery, mediation, and conflict resolution are crucial, the success of these initiatives will be limited while legitimate grievances about governance, corruption and basic rights remain unaddressed.

-TTT East Africa does not choose what campaign groups work on.
+TTT East Africa does not decide what campaigns trained groups work on.
 Facilitators help groups identify and analyse injustice and ensure that while addressing root causes, campaign groups use nonviolent measures.

 Because of this approach, the projects that TTT East Africa has supported over the years are diverse.
 There have been campaigns against land-grabs, domestic violence, and corruption, and campaigns that support disability rights, environmental rights, and women's rights.
 Examples include: